sarthakshrestha/d3-task/README.md

 - **Chart Component Architecture**: Developing reusable chart components with properly aligned axes and labels required a lot of coordination

-- **Visualization Enhancements**: Implemented foundation for dynamic, interactive labels that can adapt to different data contexts supporting future extensions.
+- **Future Improvements **: For future/further improvements when fetching the API from World Bank API, the labels of the axes can be dynamically changed according to the category fetched through an axios call.

 ## Data Source